 Chapter Thirty-five

 Jewels worked quietly, ignoring Vivenna and pulling another stitch tight.
-Clod’s insides--intestines, stomach, and the rest--lay on the table beside him, carefully pulled out and arranged so that they could be resewn.
-Jewels was working on the intestines at the moment, carefully sewing with a thread and needle.
+Clod’s guts--intestines, stomach, and the rest--lay on the floor beside him, carefully pulled out and arranged so that they could be stitched together.
+Jewels was working on the intestines at the moment, sewing with a thread and needle.

 It was gruesome.
 A piece of Vivenna knew that.
 And yet, it didn’t really affect her.
 Not after the shock she’d had earlier.
-They sat in the safe house, waiting quietly.
+They were in the safe house.
 Tonk Fah had gone to scout the regular house to see if Peprin was all right.
 Denth was downstairs.
 She could hear him thumping back up on the rickety, uncertain steps.

 Vivenna sat on the floor.
-Skirt replaced, legs pulled up against her chest as she watched.
-Jewels worked on the floor as well, though she’d spread out a sheet.
+She’d put her skirt back on, and sat with legs pulled up against her chest.
+Jewels worked on the floor as well, though she’d spread out a sheet beneath her.
 The woman continued to ignore Vivenna.
 That was better than the angry shouts she’d given when she’d found that Clod had been injured.

 Injured.
 Did that even mean anything to a creature like Clod?
-He was awake, she could see his eyes open.
+He was awake; she could see that his eyes were open.
 Yet, he obviously had trouble moving.
 What was the point of sewing up his insides?
 Would they heal?
 He didn’t need to eat.
 Why bother with intestines?

 Vivenna shivered, looking away, but not because of the disturbing image.
 She felt, in a way, as if her own insides had been ripped out.
 Exposed.
 Shown for the world to see.

 She closed her eyes.
 Hours later, and she was still shaking from the terror of huddling in that alleyway, thinking that she’d soon be killed.
 What had she proven to be, when finally threatened?
-Modesty had meant nothing when it came down to being able to run quickly.
-Her hair meant nothing.
-Terror was more important than how she appeared to others.
+Modesty had meant nothing when she was being threatened--she’d pulled of her skirt rather than let it trip her again.
+Her hair had meant nothing--she’d ignored it as soon as the danger arrived.

 Her religion, apparently, meant nothing when a chance to save herself was provided.
-For all the chance had meant.
-She hadn’t even managed to commit blasphemy correctly.
+Not that she’d been able to use her Breath--she hadn’t even managed to commit blasphemy correctly.

-Denth reached the ground floor, and she heard the door click as he closed it on the way down.
-He approached quietly, handing Jewels something that looked like a large wineskin.
+She heard the door click as he Denth left the basement, then closed the door behind him.
+He approached, handing Jewels something that looked like a large wineskin.
 The woman took it, then immediately turned back to her work.

 Denth sat down beside Vivenna.

 “They say a man doesn’t know himself until he faces death for the first time,” he said in a conversational tone.
 “I don’t know about that, personally.
-It not only sounds a little dramatic, it seems to me that the person you are when you’re about to die isn’t as important as the person you are for most of the time.
+It not only sounds a little dramatic, it seems to me that the person you are when you’re about to die isn’t as important as the person you are during the rest of your life.
 Why should a few moments matter more than an entire lifetime?”

 Vivenna didn’t respond.

 “Everyone gets scared, princess,” he said.
 “Brave men will run the first time they see battle, no matter how courageous they are.
 In armies, that’s why there’s so much training and practice.
 The ones who hold their line aren’t the brave ones, they’re the well-trained ones.
-Bravery doesn’t enter into something like that.
 We have instincts, like any other animal.
 They take over sometimes.
 That’s all right.”

 She continued to watch as Jewels carefully placed the intestines back into Clod’s chest.
 Then, she took out a small package and removed something that looked like a strip of meat.